 How to cope with Raynaud's symptoms

-There are many different treatments, which can help with Raynaud's.
-You may need to try using a combination of them, either together, or separately at different times of the year to find a regime that works for you.
 Your doctor or specialist nurse will recommend some treatments for you to try first, however if you decide you want to try different ones (particularly the prescription medications) then you can take this information to your GP who will be able to prescribe a different treatment.
+Here is the difference between natural therapies and medical treatment.

 People are often keen to avoid prescription medications if possible and like to try natural therapies first.
 These are available from many pharmacies and supermarkets as well as from health food stores.